GoInterject/GoInterject.github.io/wGetStarted/INTERJECT-Ribbon-Menu-Items.md

 ##  **Overview**

 The Interject Ribbon has several options designed to help customize the reporting experience.
-In addition to the Report Library, Data Pull, Data Save, and Data Drill buttons, the following items are available:
+In addition to the Report Library, Data Pull, Data Save, and Data Drill buttons, the following items will be usefull:

 ![](/images/InterjectRibbon/01.png)